mpaperno/MSFSTouchPortalPlugin/README.md

 Another source to check out is FordMustang0288's repo: [MSFSTouchPortalPages](https://github.com/FordMustang0288/MSFSTouchPortalPages).
 A (slightly dated) installation and usage guide is available at _Simvol_ [How to use Touch Portal [with MSFS]](https://www.simvol.org/en/articles/tutorials/use-touch-portal).

+This project is a continuation of the original [MSFSTuchPortalPlugin by Tim Lewis](https://github.com/tlewis17/MSFSTouchPortalPlugin).

 ## Features